Teaching English in Taiwan: Living in Taiwan

 • Wear a helmet!

-• If purchasing your own scooter, take care to ensure that yours was not stolen and resold.
+• If purchasing your own scooter, take care to ensure that all the paperwork and insurance are in your name.
 As well, ensure that it is secured while it is parked or stored.

-• If you’ve never driven a scooter before, practice in a safe area before using it on the main roads.
+• If you are driving a scooter, practice in a safe area before using it on the main roads.

 Bicycle

-The bicycle is a very common mode of transportation among Taiwanese and foreigners.
-Street or trail bikes can be purchased at a very reasonable price.
+The bicycle is a common mode of transportation among Taiwanese and foreigners.
+Street or trail bikes can be purchased at a very reasonable price, and shops selling new and used bicycles are quite common in cities across the country.

 Tips When Riding a Bicycle: